trek10inc/awsume/docs/developer/awsume.md

 #### Profile Collection

-From this high level app class, gathering profiles is calling the plugin manager hooks and not much else.
-In case there are multiple plugins returning credentials, the profiles are aggregated together, so if two plugins generate a profile with the same name, they will be merged in the final result.
+From this high level app class, the process of gathering profiles is calling the plugin manager hooks and not much else.
+In case there are multiple plugins returning credentials the profiles will be aggregated together.
+So if two plugins generate a profile with the same name they will be merged in the final result.

 #### Credential Retrieval